arpitbbhayani/articles/blogs/big-number-arithmetic-python.md

 ![representation of 5238 in a naive way](https://user-images.githubusercontent.com/4745789/71900621-28e8a200-3184-11ea-9132-ccdf4e00ec44.png)

-This approach is highly inefficient as we will be using up 32 bits of space to store a decimal digit that actually ranges only from 0 to 9 and could have been easily represented by mere 4 bits, and wasting 28 bits.
+This approach is inefficient as we will be using up 32 bits to store a decimal digit that actually ranges only from 0 to 9 and could have been easily represented by mere 4 bits, and while writing something as versatile as python, a core developer has to be more resourceful.

-Can we do better? yes, and Python is doing it.
+So, can we do better? for sure, otherwise, this article should hold no place on the internet.
+Let's dive into how python actually stores a super long integer.

+## The pythonic way

 Instead of storing just one decimal digit in each item of array `ob_digit`, python converts the number from base 10 to base 2<sup>30</sup> and calls each of element as `digit` which ranges from 0 to 2<sup>30</sup> - 1.

 > Depending on the platform, Python uses either 32-bit unsigned integer arrays with 30-bit digits or 16-bit unsigned integer arrays with 15-bit digits.

-# TODO: Why python does not use up all 32 bits?

 For example, take a look at the x_add function (which actually adds the numbers, as opposed to long_add which sets up the call to x_add or x_sub):

-Using such approach introduces additional requirements, that's why we can't use all bits of the integer.
+Using such approach introduces additional requirements, that's why we can't use all bits of an integer.

 To eliminate unnecessary computation CPython has a "fast path" implementation for integers in a range of −230 to 230